-We have seen the unfortunate Prosopis silently bearing her solitary little destiny in the midst of this vast universe charged with tertible forces.
-A certain number of her sisters, belonging to species already more skilful and better supplied with utensils, such as the well-clad Colletes, or the marvellous cutter of rose-leaves, the Megachile Centuncularis, live in an isolation no less profound; and if by chance some creature attach itself to them, and share their dwelling, it will either be an enemy, or, more often, a parasite.

-For the world of bees is peopled with phantoms stranger than our own; and many a species will thus have a kind of mysterious and inactive double, exactly similar to the victim it has selected, save only that its immemorial idleness has caused it to lose one by one its implements of labour, and that it exists solely at the expense of the working type of its race.1
+We have seen the unfortunate Prosopis silently bearing her solitary little destiny in the midst of this vast universe charged with terrible forces.
+A certain number of her sisters, belonging to species already more skilful and better supplied with utensils, such as the well-clad Colletes, or the marvellous cutter of rose-leaves, the Megachile centuncularis, live in an isolation no less profound; and if by chance some creature attach itself to them and share their dwelling, it will either be an enemy, or, more often, a parasite.
+For the world of bees is peopled with phantoms stranger than our own; and many a species will thus have a kind of mysterious and inactive double, exactly similar to the victim it has selected, save only that its immemorial idleness has caused it to lose one by one its implements of labour, and that it exists solely at the expense of the working type of its

 Among the bees, however, which are somewhat too arbitrarily termed the "solitary Apidæ," the social instinct already is smouldering, like a flame crushed beneath the overwhelming weight of matter that stifles all primitive life.
-And here and there, in unexpected directions, as though reconnoitring, with timid and sometimes fantastic outbursts, it will succeed in piercing the mass that op-
+And here and there, in unexpected directions, as though reconnoiting, with timid and sometimes fantastic outbursts, it will succeed in piercing through the mass that oppresses it, the pyre that some day shall feed its triumph.